 Hey, Camp Folks!

 You know what I always love talking about on this Blog?
 It’s all the excellent summer camps that we work with at Everything Summer Camp.
 Having developed some great relationships with more than 250 summer camps, we like to post about them pretty often.
-And given the title of our ‘Summer Camp Spotlight’ Blog posts, today we’re aiming our spotlight on Camp Waldemar for girls.Situated within a 1200 acre valley in the hill country of Southwest, Texas, Waldemar graces its girls with the beautiful natural landscapes and, winding through it, the Guadalupe River framed by their many, regal cypress trees.
-Such majesty lends a helping hand to create an intimate setting for young women to discover who they are and how they fit in the world and their community.
+And given the title of our ‘Summer Camp Spotlight’ Blog posts, today we’re aiming our spotlight on Camp Waldemar for girls.Situated within a 1200 acre valley in the hill country of Southwest, Texas, Waldemar graces its girls with beautiful natural landscapes.
+Winding through the valley is the Guadalupe River framed by many, regal cypress trees.
+Such majesty lends a helping hand to create an intimate setting for young women to discover who they are and how they fit into the world and their community.

-They’re not exactly “roughin’ it” in these excellent lodgings that include a private bathroom decorated with Spanish tile mosaics and Saltillo tile floors, a bedroom with four bunk beds, air-conditioning, and either a front porch or a courtyard that connects the other kampongs to each other.
+They’re not exactly “roughin’ it” in these excellent lodgings that include private bathrooms decorated with Spanish tile mosaics and Saltillo tile floors, bedrooms with four bunk beds, air-conditioning, and either a front porch or a courtyard that connect the kampongs to each other.
 Campers are awarded daily points for keeping their clothes and belongings tidy and pitching in with housekeeping duties.

 Get into the Waldemar Spirit!
 If it sounds like the right place for your daughter, check out their website sometime.
 A great place to camp since 1926, talk to your camper about Camp Waldemar and, as always, thanks for reading!